AlexanderLabWHOI/EukHeist/README.md

 ## 1.0 Introduction
-Molecular and genomic approaches, particularly those applied to whole, mixed communities (e.g. metagenomics, metatranscriptomics), have shed light on the ecological roles, evolutionary histories, and physiological capabilities of these organisms.
+Molecular and genomic approaches, particularly those applied to whole, mixed communities (e.g., metagenomics, metatranscriptomics), have shed light on the ecological roles, evolutionary histories, and physiological capabilities of these organisms.
 We developed a scalable and reproducible pipeline to facilitate the retrieval, taxonomic assignment, and annotation of eukaryotic metagenome assembled genomes (MAGs) from mixed community metagenomes.
-The below pipeline uses **EukHeist** to retrieve eukaryotic (and other) metagenome assembled genomes from the *Tara Oceans* global dataset.
+The below workflow describes how to use **EukHeist** to retrieve eukaryotic (and other) metagenome assembled genomes and analyze metatranscriptomes.

 _General workflow_

 ![flowchart](input/flowchart1.png)

-_User workflow_
-* get set up on HPC with snakemake
-* input sample list, assembly group
-* Run tests and confirm rules in pipeline you plan to use

 ## 2.0 Set up

-Locate and organize metagenomic and metatranscriptomic fastq files.
+Along with setting up an environment to run EukHeist, you will also need to organize your metagenomic and metatranscriptomic fastq files.
 Create a single directory for your metagenomic reads and a second directory for metatranscriptomic reads.
 You will need to know the full path for all files, individual sample IDs, and an idea of how the assemblies should be grouped.
 In this step, we are creating input file lists that will tell EukHeist where to look for our input fastq reads, what to name them, and how to group the assemblies or mapping.

 ### 2.1 Structure input fastq files in individual directories